CleverCloud/kawa/README.md

 ## Memory management

 Say the socket only wrote up to "Wi" of "Wikipedia" (109 bytes).
-After each write, `Htx::consume` should be called with the number of bytes written.
+After each write, `Kawa::consume` should be called with the number of bytes written.
-This signals HTX to free unecessary `Stores` from its `out` vector and reclaim space in its `HtxBuffer` if possible.
+This signals Kawa to free unecessary `Stores` from its `out` vector and reclaim space in its `Buffer` if possible.
 In our case, Walking and discarding the `Stores` from `out` it remains:

 ```rs